Ten0/librdkafka_4196_repro/README.md

 ```

 Note that this perf test configures itself such that all 5 000 000 messages it will try to read are buffered before starting timer (this can be checked in the output stats, `fetchq_cnt` > 5 000 000).
-This benchmarks in conditions where we have enough message pre-loaded in the buffer.
+This benchmarks in conditions where we have enough messages pre-loaded in the buffer.